IBION-TEC

 First Year of Master's Program

-The first year of the program (M1) is primarily devoted to launching the innovative project that forms the foundation of the program.
+The first year of the program (M1) is primarily devoted to the initial development of the innovative project that forms the foundation of the program.
 The 5-month internship rounds out the M1 program by providing students with their first hands-on laboratory experience.
-The M1 year is dedicated to mastering the fundamentals of nanotechnology.
+The M1 year is dedicated to acquiring the fundamentals of nanotechnology.

 Semester 1